lxsang/antd-wvnc-plugin/README.md

 * libvncserver-dev

 ### build
-When all dependencies are isntalled, the build can be done with a few single command lines:
+When all dependencies are installed, the build can be done with a few single command lines:

 ```bash
 mkdir antd